shashankkaram/sp-onprem-react-starter/README.md

 ## Additional Notes

 1. The `browserslist` property in package.json was modified to include `ie 11`, so that the app works in IE11.
-2. If the app does not load correctly on the SharePoint page, check the dev tools console for any 404 errors releated to loading js/css files.
+2. If the app does not load correctly on the SharePoint page, check the dev tools console for any 404 errors related to loading js/css files.
 Update the references in the index.html file as needed